teiler/api.teiler.io/README.md

 ## Run from binaries

-Perquisites:
+Prerequisites:

  - Java / OpenJDK 8
  - PostgreSQL 9

-1. Install the perquisites.
+1. Install the prerequisites.
-2. Download the newest release form Github.
+2. Download the newest release fromm Github.
 3. Run the following commands to create a user and database:

 ````